Legacy of Horatio Nelson, 1st Viscount Nelson: Nelson in contemporary fiction

 Nelson appears in Susan Sontag's novel The Volcano Lover: A Romance, and as a ghost in Amber Benson's and Christopher Golden's Ghosts of Albion.
 He appears several times in Dudley Pope's Ramage series, and features in Sharpe's Trafalgar by Bernard Cornwell.
 Nelson is the object of the ardent admiration of Captain Jack Aubrey in Patrick O'Brian's Aubrey–Maturin series.
 In James Joyce's Ulysses, Nelson is referred to by the character Stephen Dedalus as the 'one-handled adulterer', when speaking of his namesake monument, Nelson's Pillar.
 Nelson features in James A Michener's Caribbean, and is referred to in Barry Unsworth's novel Losing Nelson.
 Naomi Novik's alternate history/fantasy Temeraire series suggests an alternate future in which Nelson survives Trafalgar.
 A recently discovered Alexandre Dumas novel, The Knight of Sainte-Hermine, portrays the title character as the shooter of Nelson.
 The character of Horatio Hornblower in C. S. Forester's series of books was partially inspired by Nelson.
 Lennox Berkeley's opera Nelson premièred in 1954.
 Nelson also has cameos in the historical fiction of William C. Hammond.

 Nelson was portrayed on film by Laurence Olivier in That Hamilton Woman (1941), and also in the film The Young Mr. Pitt.
 Peter Finch portrayed him in a 1973 film adaptation of Terence Rattigan's 1970 stage play A Bequest to the Nation.
 Nelson also appears as a minor character in Abel Gance's Austerlitz (1960).
 In the 1961 television series, Triton, Nelson was played by Robert James, and in a 1968 version of the same series, he was played by Terry Scully.

 Lord Nelson's cultus was repeatedly lampooned in the 1980s sitcom Blackadder the Third.
 In the episode Ink and Incapability, the show's antihero, Mr. E. Blackadder, mocks Nelson's famous signal at the Battle of Trafalgar.
 He announces that Nelson used a similar signal at the Battle of the Nile: "England knows Lady Hamilton is a virgin.
 Poke my eye out and cut off my arm if I'm wrong."

 Lord Nelson also appears in the Georgian segment of Blackadder's Christmas Carol at a party hosted by the Prince Regent.
 Passed out from too much alcohol, Nelson suddenly awakens and screams that he has gone blind.
 Then, however, Blackadder reveals to Nelson that his eyepatch is simply on backwards.
 Relieved, Nelson returns to a drunken stupor.

+In Sid Meier's Civilization VI, players can recruit Nelson as a Great Admiral.